 Adding A Current Assignment As Extra Credit

-1. Locate the current assignment you want to use as Extra Credit from your Student Set Activity Title list.
+1. Locate the current assignment you want to use as Extra Credit from your Student Set Assignment Title list.

 2. Click the “Extra Credit” checkbox to set as an extra credit assignment.
 Your assignment will automatically be updated and you will see “(Extra Credit)” next to the assignment name.